AdamSpitz/Lively-Outliners/README.markdown

 Not very.
 I don't really trust this thing with my code yet.
 (I'm using it to manage most of its own code, but I double-check the filed-out .js files to make sure they look OK.)
 But it's getting more and more solid every day.

 I've mostly been testing with Safari, but I think it should run on Firefox and Chrome too.
 Not sure about Opera.
-Definitely not IE.
+Definitely not IE (though it could be used to produce Javascript code that runs on IE, as long as you're careful to avoid the features that IE doesn't support).

-## Is there a demo I can try?
+## Is there a demo to play with?

 For now I've got something up here: